 Slight rattling noise

 As the name suggests, the FRIGIDAIRE Energy Star Window-Mounted Mini-Compact Air Conditioner is a smaller option that will provide plenty of power to keep your room cool.
-This is thanks mostly to the quick cooling design that operates immediately to ensure comfort almost straight away using the low-power start-up.
+This is thanks to the quick cooling design that ensures comfort almost straight away using the low-power start-up.

 Energy Star Efficiency